6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Comparison with Existing Surveys

-The survey \cite{ yastrebova2018future} presents a detailed discussion on architectures and requirements of 6G networks.
-The authors evaluated the recommended architectures based on performance parameters including latency and throughput to check their suitability for 6G networks.
-The evaluation is done with various applications including senses like 3D video and sensitivity (touch, smell, texture, etc.).
-The authors concluded that 6G networks with mentioned applications required Super Ultra-Low Latency, High-Precision Latency, and ultra-delays.
+The survey \cite{ yastrebova2018future} provides a thorough analysis of the specifications and designs of 6G networks.
+To determine whether the suggested topologies were appropriate for 6G networks, the authors assessed them using performance metrics including throughput and latency.
+Many applications are used for the evaluation, including sensitivity (touch, smell, texture, etc.) and senses like 3D video.
+The authors concluded that Super Ultra-Low Latency, precision latency, and ultra-delays were necessary for 6G networks to support the applications listed.

-The survey \cite{ long2019software} discusses a comprehensive review of a cellular system in the context of software-defined 5G/6G networks.
-A detailed discussion is provided regarding application scenarios, challenges, and key technologies for 6G-based SDN.
-The authors also discussed the requirements of advanced sensors and monitoring technologies that will be used with upcoming 6G networks.
-Various important aspects of 6G networks are ignored like cyber security, industry 5.0, big data and ML, etc.
+The survey \cite{ long2019software} offers a thorough analysis of a cellular system within the framework of software-defined 5G and 6G networks.
+The main technologies, difficulties, and application possibilities for 6G-based SDN are covered in detail.
+The writers also covered the specifications for the cutting-edge sensors and monitoring systems that would be employed in the future 6G networks.
+Many crucial facets of 6G networks—such as big data and machine learning, cyber security, and industry 5.0.

 The survey \cite{ porambage2021roadmap} provides a detailed discussion of security and privacy aspects of the 6G networks by visualizing various use cases; however, the authors did not provide enough discussion for the ML, AI, key technologies, and industry 5.0.